-As of the date of this report, the Board of Directors of the Company and of the Group is composed of four Non-Executive Directors and is principally in charge of determining the Company's strategy.
-In this context, it reviews the means of achieving the objectives, establishes internal controls, and monitors and evaluates the performance against the strategic plans and budgets.
+Directors and is principally in charge of determining the Company's strategy.
+One of the Director is independent from the Apicil Group.
+In this context, the Board reviews the means of achieving the objectives, establishes internal controls, and monitors and evaluates the performance against the strategic plans and budgets.